2 Days Of Severe in Obstetrics & Gynecology — Case | General Gynecology | SMLE Q#512

 General Gynecology

-A 28-year-old primigravida at 33 weeks presents with 2 days of severe frontal headache and visual disturbances and 1 week of progressive leg swelling.
-BP is 160/100 mmHg.
-Exam shows 3+ bilateral pitting edema and brisk deep tendon reflexes.
-Platelets are 75,000/µL, AST 165 U/L, ALT 150 U/L, and urine dipstick shows 3+ protein.
-She is diagnosed with severe preeclampsia with HELLP syndrome.
-What is the most appropriate next step in management for this patient?
+A 28-year-old primigravida at 33 weeks presents with 2 days of severe frontal headache, visual disturbance, and 1 week of progressive leg swelling.
+Examination shows 3+ bilateral pitting edema and brisk deep tendon reflexes.
+Urine dipstick is 3+ for protein.
+Blood tests show thrombocytopenia and elevated transaminases.
+After initial maternal stabilisation and fetal assessment, what is the most appropriate next step in management?

 Continue in practice mode